A guide to mattress protectors

 Like a mattress protector, a pillow protector can play a key role in preventing oils and other moisture from sources such as skin and hair from penetrating your pillows and causing unsightly stains and odours that can permanently damage your pillows.

 However, be aware that pillow protectors can often be too tight for a good quality natural pillow like the scooms Hungarian goose down and feather pillow.
 You want your pillow to be able to breathe and for the filling to have the ability to evenly redistribute when plumped and shaken.
-A pillow protector that’s too snug will inhibit the pillow's natural loft and can also trap in moisture by limiting the pillow’s breathability.
+A pillow protector can inhibit the pillow's natural loft and can also trap in moisture by limiting the pillow’s breathability.
 Avoid forcing your pillows into a protector and make sure you don’t struggle to get them zipped up when they are fitted.
+Unlike a mattress, a pillow is machine washable so it's not an essential addition to your bedding.

 If you do choose to use a pillow protector, also make sure it is made from a breathable material like 100% cotton.
 If you don't choose to use a pillow protector, make sure you wash your pillowcases once a week to keep your pillows fresh and wash your pillows carefully once every six months.